ThomasHineXYZ/ThomasHineXYZ/README.md

 ## Who Am I?

-I am a CIS student and System Analyst.
+I am a Computer Information Systems student and System Analyst.
 I also try to do _some_ programming in my spare time.

 Between work, volunteering, and sleeping I try to play the occasional 🎮 video game 🕹 or go camping ⛺.